e-kolpakov/enforta/README.md

 This is just a freelance side project I made in 2013.

 It was planned to have two iterations and support period.
-Unfortunately, due to controversy with customer only iteration 1 was deployed.
+Unfortunately, customer cancelled the project, so only iteration 1 was deployed.
 Iteration 2 was completely implemented according to spec, but was never deployed to production, hence branch production 73 commits back master